-(Pocket-lint) - The next-gen version of FIFA 21 will be free to those who bought the PS4 and Xbox One versions.
+(Pocket-lint) - The next-gen version of FIFA 21 is now available!

 But what does it add?
+How do you download it?
 And is there a difference between the PlayStation 5 version and Xbox Series X/S?
 We explain all.

-FIFA 21 will launch for PS5 and Xbox Series X/S on 4 December 2020.
+FIFA 21 is now officially available for PS5 and Xbox Series X/S.

-As well as hit stores in standalone form, the next-gen versions game will also be part of EA's Dual Entitlement incentive.
-This allows PS4 and Xbox One owners to purchase the game and upgrade them to the respective PS5 and Xbox Series S/S versions.
+However, as well as hit stores in standalone form, the next-gen versions game are also available as part of EA's Dual Entitlement incentive.
+This enables PS4 and Xbox One owners to upgrade to the respective PS5 and Xbox Series S/S versions for free.

 FIFA 21 next-gen features